Watch: A circus elephant runs loose in a Montana town before being recaptured

 An elephant escaped the confines of a traveling circus and roamed the streets of Butte, Montana, on Tuesday before it was recaptured without incident. https://t.co/Xv1cdXqyZz pic.twitter.com/HT2pVoVmRn— NBC News (@NBCNews) April 17, 2024

-PETA said Viola had escaped at least twice before — once in 2010 and again in 2014.

-The group said it filed a complaint over Tuesday's "potentially fatal" incident with the U.S. Department of Agriculture, urging the agency to investigate the Carson & Barnes Circus that "supplied" the elephant to Jordan World Circus and asking that Viola be examined for any injuries she may have sustained during the escape.
+The group said it filed a complaint over Tuesday's "potentially fatal" incident with the U.S. Department of Agriculture, urging the agency to investigate the Carson & Barnes Circus and asking that Viola be examined for any injuries she may have sustained during the escape.

 Butte resident Mataya Smith told NBC Montana that passersby handled the presence of the rogue elephant well.